 - h.
 In the Primary Input Stream SFP A section configure the following settings: - Remote IP Addr use this box to enter the remote IP address of the primary video input stream. - Remote Port use this box to enter or select the remote port number for the primary video input stream. - Multicast Join use this list to select an internet group management protocol for joining an IP multicast for the primary video input stream.
 The options are: - > None select this option if not using IP multicast.
-This is the default setting. - > IGMP v2 select this option to use internet group management protocol version 2. - > IGMP v3 select this option to use internet group management protocol version 3. - $\textbf{i.} \quad \text{In the } \textbf{Secondary Input Stream SFP B} \text{ section configure the following settings:}$ - Remote IP Addr use this box to enter the remote IP address of the primary video input stream. - Remote Port use this box to enter or select the remote port number for the primary video input stream. - j.
+This is the default setting. - > IGMP v2 select this option to use internet group management protocol version 2. - > IGMP v3 select this option to use internet group management protocol version 3. - i.
+In the ${f Secondary\ Input\ Stream\ -\ SFP\ B\ }$ section configure the following settings: - Remote IP Addr use this box to enter the remote IP address of the primary video input stream. - Remote Port use this box to enter or select the remote port number for the primary video input stream. - i.
 Click OK.